-(Celtic) Painted eggs and white rabbits are sacred to Ostara ,the Celtic Goddess of Spring, fertility and rebirth.
+Ostara (Celtic) Painted eggs and white rabbits are sacred to Ostara, the Celtic Goddess of Spring, fertility and rebirth.
 Her symbols haves been incorporated into the Christian celebration of Easter.

 Kore (Greek) Kore is an alternative name for the Greek Goddess Persephone.

-Kostroma (Russian) A fertility Goddess and personification of Spring.
+Kostroma (Russian) the fertility Goddess and personification of Spring.
 In Russian mythology she dies at the end of each Spring, only to arise once more at the end of the following winter.

 Lada (Eastern European) As Goddess of Spring and Love she was worshipped throughout Lithuania, Poland and Russia.